johnson-zhang-au/dbt-runer/README.md

     - Snowflake access token (if OAuth is used)
     - OAuth app id (if OAuth is used)
     - OAuth app secret (if OAuth is used)
+< The Macro gives you the options to:

+>
 Additionally, for Snowflake OAuth with per-user credentials, you will need:
 - Snowflake user (for OAuth only)